Table of Contents[Hide][Show]

 - Hydrate, hydrate, hydrate.
 It is a natural reaction to try to drink less on a road trip because you’re unsure about “potty stops.”
 Breastfeeding?
 You NEED keep up your fluid intake.

 - Allow extra time.
-Stopping to feed baby takes time.
+Traveling with a newborn baby and making feeding stops takes time.
 Stopping to use the restroom takes time.
 Plan for that time so you aren’t frustrated later.

 - If you pump, invest in a car charger for your breast pump.
 Traveling with another adult?
 You can pump while that person drives and feed baby bottles later if you wish.